The Daily Show with Jon Stewart

 John Ritter discusses his new movie, "Tadpole," and talks about accidentally catching other celebrities on tape while filming in New York.

-The Daily Show with Jon StewartS7 Headlines - WWF'D
+Headlines - WWF'DThe Daily Show with Jon StewartS7

 The World Wildlife Fund issues a report warning governments to decrease their countries' consumption rates or perish.